HomeGuidesAPI ReferenceChangelog

 helioscopeThis is for data exported from Helioscope.

-Google Powermeter (CSV) Format
+Google Powermeter (CSV) format

 This is the "raw" format provided by Google's now-defunct Powermeter app.
 It's essentially a CSV, with a header row and 3 columns.